Marconiusiii/OhCraps/README.md

 On the Place Bet prompt, typing 'i' and hitting Enter will activate Inside mode, where the Place 4 and 10 will be taken down and you'll be prompted for how many units you'd like to place on the 5, 6, 8, and 9.

+Typing 'c' and hitting Enter will activate the center betting mode, where you'll be asked how many units you'd like to place on the 6 and 8 together.
+So typing '2' will place the 6 and 8 for 2 units, or $12, each.

-Both of these options provide a quick way to make common Place bets without having to jump through each individual number.
+These options provide a quick way to make common Place bets without having to jump through each individual number.
 1 Unit is equal to $5, with the 6 and 8 automatically adjusting for the $6 bets required for them.

 Typing 'h' in the Place Bets prompt and hitting Enter will open the help menu that displays the various codes for Place Betting.